-In this paper the word “sabbatical” is used to refer to the professional leave program authorized by s.
-36.11(17), Wis.
-Stats.
-A faculty member is eligible for a sabbatical award under the following terms:
+- A faculty member is eligible for a sabbatical award under the following conditions:

 - Leaves of absence, regardless of source of funding (including personal resources), will be excluded in determining a faculty member’s years of full-time service.